genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/set-up.md

 Effectively, you have three levels of control:

-**High level**.
-User A can view table ALL_TRADES.
+**High level**

 You could hide an entire grid from the UI, for example.
-So, one group could view reference data, but this would be hidden from the other groups.
-Or, you could hide an entire data server.
-For this, you use RIGHT_CODE.
+So one group could view reference data, but this would be hidden from the other groups.
+Or you could hide an entire data server.
+For this you use RIGHT_CODE.
 This is like a switch – you can either see it or not, depending on whether the code is TRUE or FALSE.

 **Entity level**